sean-madu/hot-takes-hedging/README.md

 ## Tech used, in case a recruiter is watching :)

-* AWS Lambda & S3 & API Gateway (though you can't see it here)
+* AWS Lambda, S3, API Gateway & Event Scheduler(though you can't see it here)
 * REST APIs
 * React + Typescript
 * Scripting